ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 For each software module, configured to be active, the name and version information is provided.

-Is not in the scope of this software-rev list to manage inactive/standby software version of the same item and the related upgrade or downgrade life-cycle.
-The management of the software life-cycle is deferred to an augmentation data model like the one in {{?I-D.ietf-ivy-network-inventory-software}}.
+The management of inactive/standby software modules and of the software upgrade or downgrade life-cycle are outside the scope of the base inventory model and can be addressed in other models which augment the base inventory model such as the model under definition in {{?I-D.ietf-ivy-network-inventory-software}}.

 The software and hardware components share the same attributes of the